princenyeche/jiraone/api.md

 ```

-The Script comes with a User and Project Classes which includes basic reporting examples.
+The script comes with a "User" and "Project" classes which includes basic reporting examples.
 The User class has a user generator,
 which easily enables you to fetch all users on the instance without you programming such yourself.
 All these methods and functions are accessible directly from the jiraone package.